Skip to main content

 Ecuador Renewable in % Electricity Production

-The objective set in the National Plan for Good Living 2017-2021 for a 90% share of electricity generation from renewables (including hydropower) in 2021 has not been achieved (only 78% reached).
+The objective set in the National Plan for Good Living 2017-2021 for a 90% share of electricity generation from renewables (including hydropower) in 2021 has not been achieved (less than 80% reached).

 Source: Ecuador energy report